Millennial AI

 Right for you if

-• You have AI systems in production (or deploying soon) and need a credible governance structure before a regulator, auditor, or enterprise customer asks for one.
+• You have AI in production (or deploying soon) and need governance before a regulator, auditor, or enterprise customer asks for it.

-• You want to pursue ISO/IEC 42001 certification or formally align to NIST AI RMF.
-You need a structured programme, not a checklist.
+• You want ISO/IEC 42001 certification or formal conformance with NIST AI RMF, and you need a structured programme — a checklist won't cut it.

-• You've had an internal or external incident involving an AI system and need to show remediation to stakeholders.
+• You've had an incident involving an AI system and need to show remediation to stakeholders.

 Not right if